CDLUC3/uc3-present/devops_build/README.md

 ----

-### Project 6: Build docker images used in integration testing of java services
+### Build Project 6: Build docker images used in integration testing of java services
 - ⚙️ Elastic Container Registry

 ----